MeexReay/bRAC/docs/avatars.md

 # avatars

-Client just adds this to the end of every message:
+Client just adds this to the end of each message:
 ```
 \x06!!AR!!<avatar url>
 ```